big-data-and-economics/big-data-class-materials/README.md

 I have given instructions on how to execute a pull request of a *specific* commit (instead of your entire commit history) in the [FAQ](#pull-request-of-a-specific-commit).

+### Extensions

+I offer extensions for two things:

+1. Major health issues
+2. Major family emergencies

+Please flag either with Bates Reach and email me with the subject "[ECON 368] _subject here_", so I can be aware of the situation.
+Together we'll figure out an appropriate extension.

 # FAQ

 ## How is this all structured?
 What's a repository?
 What's an organization?